 You may see Bailey working in the Front Yard every now and then – but you can always find her in the play yards!
 To say she is obsessed with dogs would be an understatement.
 Bailey’s favorite part of her job at Camp is interacting with the Campers, meeting new breeds, and advocating for the foster pups!

 Bailey brings her two-year old Australian Shepherd mix, Max, to work with her every day!
 While he is a high energy pup, he rarely leaves Bailey’s side.
-At home, Bailey also has an eight-year old Standard Poodle named Parker, and a three-year old rescue mutt named Paisley, who make celebrity appearances at Camp occasionally.
+At home, Bailey also has a three-year old rescue mutt named Paisley, who makes celebrity appearances at Camp occasionally.